 Boiled down to a quick definition, professional services are services provided in the tertiary sector of the economy which call for specific training in the arts or sciences.
 Some professional services require licensing in order to practice, while others involve providing specialist support to businesses.

 Small to large, most businesses have the need for various outside services.
 Accounting, advertising and marketing, consulting, IT, and legal are some of the most popular types, just to name a few.
 Our own professional services company (marketing) employs IT, legal and accounting firms.
 And many of our clients are professional services companies themselves!
 Needless to say, we've covered a lot of ground in this field.

 Now, what decision-making factor comes into play before you run head-first into a contract?
 The all-important interview, of course!
 Also part of the sales process, the interview phase is where both interested parties get to know each other and decide if engaging in a working relationship is a good idea.
-This should absolutely be a two-sided conversation – not just a simple Q&A. Feel free to read more about the interview process in our “Outsourced Marketing Gone Wild: How to Spot a Disaster in the Making.”
+This should absolutely be a two-sided conversation – not just a simple Q&A.

 Our vantage point from both sides of the table has allowed us to see the good, the bad and the ugly in professional services companies.
 Hence, we’ve compiled this list of 5 Things Professional Services Companies Should Be Telling You to ensure you start off your next engagement with eyes wide open.

 Experience is often one of the first topics highlighted in an interview setting.
 Unforunately, companies sometimes combine the experience of their key staff to come up with some silly number like, 85 years of experience!
 Really?!
 How relevant is that experience from 1929?